plaets/wikiwallpaper-plasma5/README.md

 * title filter (although you shouldn't use this wallpaper at work anyway)
 * category filter
 * publish on plasma store

+## credits

+thanks to aowznr for this epic idea